wangjiezhe/FetchNovels/README.md

-      -V, --version         show program's version number and exit -u, --update          update novels in the database -l, --list            list novels in the database -v, --verbose         show in more detail
+      -V, --version         show program's version number and exit -u, --update          update novels in the database -l, --list            list novels in the database -ls, --list-serial    list serials in the database -la, --list-article   list articles in the database -d, --delete          delete novels in the database -v, --verbose         show in more detail
       -r, --refresh         refresh novel in the database -p PROXY, --proxy PROXY